 Lacking the backing of a Silicon Valley incubator?
 And any cooking expertise.
 At all?
 Not a problem.
 Just raise $55,000 on Kickstarter for your potato salad startup.
 This guy’s my hero.

-Shit!
+sh*t!
 Mark Burnett’s unavailable to produce your next television project?
-Maybe, just maybe, you can get that show starring the obnoxious talking citrus fruit off the ground your damn self…
+Maybe, just maybe, you can get that show starring the obnoxious talking citrus fruit off the ground yourself…

 I happen to think all of us have at least a little entrepreneur in us.
 I know everyone can create.
 And technology is breaking down barriers to business all over the place.